westphae/stratux/content/howto/index.md

 To use this image, in addition to the normal Stratux requriements, you'll need to connect an MPU-9250 sensor to your Stratux.
 The OpenFlightSolutions AHRS board is a great choice.
-You can also use a RY836AI (tested), a SparkFun MPU-9250 breakout board (tested), or your own home brew.
+You can also use a RY836AI (tested), a [SparkFun MPU9250 breakout board](https://www.sparkfun.com/products/13762) (tested), [XINY MPU9250 BMP280](https://smile.amazon.com/gp/product/B01N0L05M2/) (tested) or your own home brew.

-The code also has a driver for the BMP280, which also exists on both the OpenFlightSolutions AHRS board and the RY836AI.
+The code also has a driver for the BMP280, which also exists on the OpenFlightSolutions AHRS board, the RY836AI and the XINY.
 If you have one of these boards or a separate dev board, the pressure altitude and rate of climb will be used in the algorithm.

-{{< note title="Note" >}} I intended to support the MPU-9150 also (which is the sensor chip on the RY835AI).
+{{< note title="RY835AI Not Currently Supported" >}} I intended to support the MPU-9150 also (which is the sensor chip on the RY835AI).
 However, the driver for this sensor was removed from the main Stratux code.
-It was pretty ugly anyway--it was a thin Go wrapper around the original C driver.
+It was pretty ugly--it was a thin Go wrapper around the original C driver.
 I may write a pure Go driver if there is sufficient interest.
 The MPU-9250 performs better anyway.
 The same is true of the BMP-180 (RY835AI) vs the BMP-280 (RY836AI).